wez/evremap/README.md

 to produce the effective set of pressed keys and emits appropriate changes to a virtual output device.

+Because `evremap` targets the evdev layer of libinput, its remapping is effective system-wide: in Wayland, X11 and the linux console.

 ## Configuration

 Here's an example configuration that makes capslock useful: